Partek Flow Documentation

 • Double-click the Biomarkers node to see the computed biomarkers if you have selected this option (right screenshot on Figure 12)

-The Graph-based clustering result lists the Total number of clusters and what proportion of cells fall into each cluster as well as Maximum modularity which is a measurement of the quality of the clustering result where optimal modularity is 1.
+The Graph-based clustering result lists the Total number of clusters and what proportion of cells fall into each cluster as well as Maximum modularity which is a measurement of the quality of the clustering result.
 The Biomarkers node includes the top features for each graph-based cluster.
 It displays the top-10 genes that distinguish each cluster from the others.
 Download at the bottom right of the table can be used to view and save more features.
 These are calculated using an ANOVA test comparing the cells in each group to all the other cells, filtering to genes that are 1.5 fold upregulated, and sorting by ascending p-value.
 This ensures that the top-10 genes of each cluster are highly and disproportionately expressed in that cluster.

 Figure 12.
 Graph-based clustering results